cip4/Bambi/README.md

 Another use case of Bambi is the simulation of production processes within a printing house.
 When configuring the Bambi Devices with the original characteristics of production devices, the affects of scenarios within a printing house can be simulated.
 This is useful especially for highly standardized production lines.

+Here is an online version of CIP4 Bambi: **https://bambi.cip4.org**

 <br />

 ## Usage